AnjayGoel/anjaygoel.github.io/src/content/post/developer-guide-to-domains-and-dns.md

   anjaygoel.com.
 300	IN	TXT	"v=spf1 -all"
   anjaygoel.com.
 300	IN	TXT	"google-site-verification=aTRw2UBBr_jg-Z_WM0kMf6mgXnzrCIgd54xcZtXohIk"
   ```
 * `PTR`: Maps an IP address to a domain/subdomain.
 This is useful for reverse DNS lookups.
-The are stored as
+They are stored as
   `<reverse-ip>.in-addr.arpa` under the `.arpa` TLD.
-You can use `dig -x <ip>` to do a reverse lookup.
+You can use `dig -x <ip>` for a reverse lookup.

 ### DNS as a load balancer!

 Going a little off-topic, But I found this super cool.
 You can actually use DNS to load balance traffic across multiple
 servers!
 Based on the load balancing algorithm, the DNS server will return different A/AAAA records for the same domain.
-Lets see this in action:
+Let's see this in action:

 `dig facebook.com` gives me `57.144.124.1` on my PC.
 If I do a reverse lookup using `dig -x 57.144.124.1`, I get the
 pointer record as `edge-star-mini-shv-03-bom2.facebook.com.` (Bom as in Bombay or Mumbai).
 But if I do the same on a